fmbot-discord/docs/docs/privacy.md

 - Server id
 - The text in the command

+If a server has Premium Server, the following data will be stored for every logged-in user in the server:

+- The date a user has last sent a message in that server
+- Their roles

+No data is stored from users that are not logged into the bot.

+'Logged in' means that a user has connected their Last.fm account to .fmbot with the 'login' command.

+## Music bot scrobbling
-If you have logged into the bot the bot will scrobble songs music bots play to your Last.fm profile by default.
+If you have logged into the bot the bot will scrobble (store) songs music bots play to your Last.fm profile by default.
 You can opt-out of this feature by using the `/botscrobbling` command.

 For this feature the bot tries to fetch the artist and track name from messages music bots send in your server.
 If a song is successfully found, it will be send to Last.fm.
-No message content is stored or proessed otherwise.
+No message content is stored or processed otherwise.

-We don't store any data from users that have not registered in the bot.
-If you don't want us to store any data about you, do not log into the bot.

-## FOR WHAT PURPOSE(S) DO YOU STORE IT?
+## For what purpose do you store it?
 To identify who is calling the command and get the appropriate parameters to customize their command.

-We only store the users from a server that have registered in our bot.
-This is for commands that allow server wide statistics.
+Music data and server data is used for commands that provide server-wide leaderboards and statistics.

+This data is stored for caching purposes and to ensure our commands are performant.
+It is not possible to fetch data like playcounts for thousands of users real-time.

-Logs are used for debugging and helping people with bug reports.
+Command logs are used for debugging and helping people with bug reports.

-## FOR HOW LONG DO YOU STORE IT?
+## For how long do you store it?
 Settings data: Forever, or until deleted.

+Server data: Forever, or until the bot is kicked from the server.

-Logs: Cleared every month.
+Command logs: Cleared every month.

-## WHAT IS THE PROCESS FOR USERS TO REQUEST DELETION OF THEIR DATA?
+## What is the process for users to request deletion of their data?
 For user data we have a command (`/remove`).

 For server data people can remove the bot and all the data related to that server will be deleted.

 Debug logs get automatically cleared every month.

-## WHAT SYSTEMS AND INFRASTRUCTURE DO YOU USE?
+Users can also request deletion of their data in our [support server](https://discord.gg/fmbot).

+## What systems and infrastructure do you use?
-.fmbot is currently hosted on a private server at my home.
+.fmbot is currently hosted on a Hetzner VPS in Finland.

-## HOW HAVE YOU SECURED ACCESS TO YOUR SYSTEMS AND INFRASTRUCTURE?
-We have a remote desktop account that is secured with 2FA, this is used for remote connections.

-After logging in, you also need to enter the server password.

-For accessing the database, you need to enter another password.

-## HOW CAN USERS CONTACT YOU WITH SECURITY ISSUES?
+## How can users contact you with security issues?
 Through our server and DMs, or through Github issues.
-We are visibly identified as developers on the server.
+We are visibly identified as developers on [the server](https://discord.gg/fmbot).

-## DOES YOUR APPLICATION UTILIZE OTHER THIRD-PARTY AUTH SERVICES OR CONNECTIONS?
-IF SO, WHICH, AND WHY?
-We have multiple connections.
-For Last.fm we allow people to connect their account to the bot, after which we store their last.fm session token.
+## Does your app utilize other third-party auth services or connections?

-We are connected to the following services:
+We provide auth services to the following services:

 - Last.fm
-- Spotify
-- Youtube
-- Genius
+- Discogs

-These connections are to show users their song history and search these services for quick links to songs and lyrics.

 ## Extra info

 Personal .fmbot data will never be shared with any 3rd party services unless explicitly specified.

-If you have any questions after reading all this feel free to contact us on [our Discord](http://invite.fmbot.xyz/) or open an issue on [our Github](https://github.com/fmbot-discord/fmbot/issues/new/choose).
+If you have any questions after reading all this feel free to contact us on [our Discord](https://discord.gg/fmbot) or open an issue on [our Github](https://github.com/fmbot-discord/fmbot/issues/new/choose).